barumau/pandunia/english/grammar.md

 There are two particles that change a word or phrase into a modifier, **ge** and **de**.
 They have the same function but the word order is different. **Ge** connects the modifying word to the modified word, and **de** connects the modified word to the modifying word, in precisely the said order.

 When pronouns are turned into modifiers, they become _possessive pronouns_.
-There are two ways to build them in Pandunia.
+There are two ways to build them in Pandunia:

 | With _ge_                        | With _de_                                |
 |:---------------------------------|:-----------------------------------------|